ahmed-youssef1/3DReconstructor/README.md

 # 3DReconstructor

-## This program does clustering for 3D point cloud data and fitting linear tracks using least squares method.
+## This program does clustering for 3D point cloud data and also fits each cluster (linear) using least squares method.